magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/best-practices.md

 ### File names

-Name files according to the following patterns to make future search more easy:
+Name files according to the following patterns to make searching in future more easy:

 #### Test file name